zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Marjorie says, “I can’t remember the combination to  this lock.”
 A “lock” is a device, something you use to make sure no one opens  or goes in a certain place.
 You can have a lock on your door so that no one can  open your door without having a key.
 You can also have a lock on a bicycl e, and often those locks don’t have keys.
 They have instead what’s called a “comb ination.”
 The “combination” is the series of numbers that you need to know, and  you turn a little wheel back and forth to these numbers, and when you go to the right numbers – the right combination – then the lock will open.
 “Combinatio n” has some other meanings as well; take a look at our Learning Guide for some  additional explanations.

 Randal says, “I thought you knew it by heart.”
-“To  know (something) by heart” means to have something memorized, to be able to sa y it without reading it.
+“To  know (something) by heart” means to have something memorized, to be able to say it without reading it.
 We often know our passwords by heart, or at least some  of them.
 You may know the names of all of your cousins by heart.
 I sure don’ t; I have too many.
 I barely know the names of my brothers and sisters.
 I do kn ow my wife’s name – usually!

 Well, Randal says to Marjorie, “I thought you knew (this combination to the lock) by heart.”
 Marjorie says, “It’s on the tip of my t ongue.”
 The “tip” is the end part of something in this case.
 But the expression “to be on the tip of your tongue” means that you normally remember but you have tempo rarily forgotten it.
 You think you will be able to remember it soon, but you  can’t think of it at this very moment – right now.
 Marjorie says, “I can’t seem t o remember the last two digits,” which in this case means numbers.
 She say s, “It’s 73 or 63 or 38…” Randal then says, “I thought you had it down cold!”
 “To have (something) down cold” is the same as knowing it by heart; it means to memorize it, you memorize it so well you will never forget it